maurock/Dynamic3DGaussians/README.md

 ## Blender: accurate camera poses and ground truth point cloud

 This repository contains two important scripts for data extraction from Blender:
-- `data_making/blender_script.py`: **Copy** this to Blender.
+- `data_making/blender_script.py`: **Copy** this to your Blender script.
 This script gathers details about the cameras in your 3D scene and points on the surface of your object(s).
 - `data_making/blender_to_data.py`: Run this script post data extraction from Blender to structure your data in the correct format.

 Below is an explanation of how these scripts work: